waipangsze/waipangsze.github.io/source/_posts/2025-02-03-NWP-PGW-hands-on-ERA5-GFS.md

 1. **Loading Data**: The script uses `xarray` to load the signal and ERA5 NetCDF files.
 2. **Vertical Interpolation**: A function (`vertical_interpolate`) is defined to perform linear interpolation on the vertical levels of the temperature data.
-3. **Horizontal Interpolation**: The `interp` method from `xarray` is used to interpolate the data to the ERA5 latitude and longitude grid.
-4. **Saving the Result**: The interpolated temperature data is saved to a new NetCDF file.
+3. **Saving the Result**: The interpolated temperature data is saved to a new NetCDF file.

 ## Conclusion
 This interpolation approach allows for aligning temperature data from different datasets, which is essential for climate modeling.
 By accurately matching the grids of the signal and ERA5 data, we can effectively analyze and apply climate change signals in our research.